ashutoshbsathe/cs725_project/style_gan_learnings.md

+# Motivation
+1. We want to see if we can generate even higher resolution sketches using ProgressiveGAN like training

 # Tricks and Tips on Training

 Model was trained in a progressive GAN fashion with size starting from 4 x 4 image, up to 32 x 32 images